START FOR FREE

 Hips-Up Time

 Hips-up time is a simple tool that you can use EVERY DAY to help relieve pressure on your pelvic floor and allow your muscles to relax and rejuvenate.
-You'll need a pillow (or two), a yoga block, or a meditation cushion.
+You'll need a pillow (or two) or a yoga block.
 Place the prop under your sacrum (the back of your pelvis), and relax.
 Gravity does the work of pulling your pelvic organs back into ideal alignment, and your pelvic floor muscles get a chance to unwind!

-I recommend 3-5 minutes of hips-up time every day to relax your mind and your body.
-Avoid doing hips-up time after a big meal, as this can cause heartburn and gastric upset.
+I recommend 3-5 minutes of hips-up time daily to relax your mind and body.
+Avoid doing the hips-up position after a big meal, as post-meal inversions can cause heartburn and gastric upset.

 Hips-up time during your period is a personal preference.
-From a physiological standpoint, it won't harm you to do a few minutes of hips-up time while menstruating; however, many women (including myself) prefer, energetically, to avoid inversions.
-I like to "let it flow" during that time of the month, and inversions feel like they're preventing that from happening.
-I personally skip hips-up and just lie on my back for a few minutes in the afternoon, during my period.
-You still get the benefits of rest and some relief on your tired pelvic floor muscles!
+From a physiological standpoint, it won't harm you to do a few minutes of hips-up time while menstruating; however, many women (including myself) prefer to avoid inversions while bleeding.
+I like to "let it flow" during that time of the month, and inversions prevent that.
+I skip hips-up and lie on my back for a few minutes in the afternoon, during my period.
+You still get the benefits of rest and some relief on your tired pelvic floor!

 For hips-up time during pregnancy, use caution.
 At around 20 weeks of pregnancy, when you lie on your back for extended periods, the weight of your uterus can compress a major blood vessel called the vena cava.
 This disrupts blood flow to your baby and can leave you feeling nauseated, dizzy, and short of breath.
-Therefore, you really need to be aware of the possibility of compression.
-It's usually fine to do hips-up time for a bit, but it might be uncomfortable — and possibly even unsafe — for longer periods.
-I typically counsel pregnant women to spend the majority of their relaxing time in side-lying, ultimately with a pillow between the knees.
+Therefore, you need to be aware of the possibility of compression.
+It's usually fine to do hips-up time for a bit, but it might be uncomfortable — and possibly even unsafe — for more extended periods.
+I typically counsel pregnant women to spend most of their relaxing time in side-lying, ultimately with a pillow between the knees.

 THINGS TO AVOID IF YOU HAVE PROLAPSE